microsoft/PartnerResources/_docs/Skilling/D365 Academy/D365 Marketing Academy/Subpages/PushNotification.md

 # {{ page.title }}

 Push notifications are messages sent to customers who have installed your mobile app.
-Push messages allow you to quickly convey offers, messages, or other information directly to users of your app.
+Push notifications allow you to quickly convey offers, messages, or other information directly to users of your app.
 In this video you will learn the steps to create push notifications.

 {% include series.md
     includetags="d365 marketing academy|academy content|push notifications"